kefuzhu/University-of-Rochester/DSC461/Midterm/Midterm_Review.md

 (2) **Nonadditive (Lossless) Join**: Ensures that no spurious tuples are generated when a NATURAL JOIN operation is applied to hte relations resulting from the decomposition

-**Side note**: Have each individual relation in the decomposition be in BCNF or 3NF
+**Side note**: Goal is to have each individual relation in the decomposition be in BCNF or 3NF